Installation#

 poetry run stop

-Update the tool:
+To update the tool:

 poetry run update

-Launching the website with systemd#
+Launching the Website with systemd#

 Note